How to Unbalance Your Life so You Can Work From Home Without Pulling Your Hair Out

 - Decide on the few things that deeply matter to you.

-- Create a Not to do list.
+- Create a not-to-do list.

 - Unbalance how you use your attention glass each day, skewing it toward what’s important to you.